bizbooq/bizbooq-support/docs/en/04-invoices/02-how-do-i-add-edit-delete-payment.md

 # How do I add, update or delete a Payment?

 You have created and sent an invoice to your customer.
 The next logical step is getting paid.
-Currently, Ciniki only supports `offline payments`.
+Currently, BizBooq only supports `offline payments`.
 Support for online payments is coming soon.

 <div align='center'>
 <img width='600' src='media/payment_buttons.png'>